joed3/GTExV6PRareVariation/README.md

 * pick_outliers_controls_imbalanced.py)

 ## Disease gene annotations
-We are providing the processed gene lists for the 7 disease gene sets we analyzed for overlap with outlier genes. <br>
+We are providing the processed gene lists for the eight disease gene sets we analyzed for overlap with genes with multi-tissue outliers. <br>
 We are also providing, where applicable, the commands and raw files needed to generate these processed lists.

 #### ACMG